Plasma gasification: Yields

-Pure highly calorific synthesis gas consists predominantly of carbon monoxide (CO) and hydrogen (H2).
-Inorganic compounds in the waste stream are not broken down but melted, which includes glass, ceramics, and various metals.
+Pure synthesis gas consists predominantly of carbon monoxide (CO) and hydrogen (H2).
+Inorganic compounds in the waste stream melt, including glass, ceramics, and metals.

-The high temperature and lack of oxygen prevents the formation of many toxic compounds such as furans, dioxins, nitrogen oxides, or sulfur dioxide in the flame itself.
-However, dioxins are formed during cooling of the syngas.
+The temperature and lack of oxygen prevents the formation of many toxic compounds such as furans, dioxins, nitrogen oxides, or sulfur dioxide in the flame.
+However, dioxins form during cooling.

-Metals resulting from plasma pyrolysis can be recovered from the slag and eventually sold as a commodity.
+Metals can be recovered from the slag and sold.
 Inert slag produced from some processes is granulated and can be used in construction.
-A portion of the syngas produced feeds on-site turbines, which power the plasma torches and thus support the feed system.
+A portion of the syngas feeds on-site turbines, which powers the plasma torches and thus supports the feed system.